OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 INTRODUCTION

 Fox News Network, LLC ("Fox News" or "we") wants you to be familiar with how we collect, use and disclose information from and about you.
 This Privacy Policy describes our practices in connection with information collected through services such as websites, mobile sites, applications ("apps"), and widgets (collectively, the "Fox News Services").
 By using Fox News Services, you agree to the terms and conditions of this Privacy Policy.
-A list of our affiliated companies ("Fox News Affiliates") is available at "Affiliated Companies".
-Fox News is part of the United States based operations of News Corporation.

 As set forth in our Terms of Use, the Fox News Services are for a general audience, are not targeted to children, and do not knowingly collect personal information from children under 13 years of age.